aaronstanek/PythonPasswordUtility/README.md

 OUT: x&deJD.PHG\]-5]0d\&!CX\wRwHyNl
 ```

-I wanted to genetate a password using
+I wanted to generate a password using
 all the characters, except for numerals.
 What's that `5` doing in there?